What is Epoxy Sewer Lining, Anyway?

 Q: What is epoxy sewer lining?

 Eric: It’s the alternative to digging up sewer lines underneath slab foundations.
 Sometimes the lines are 20 feet down and digging those up can be expensive and intrusive.
-Lining is a great alternative.
+Epoxy pipe lining is a great alternative.

 Q: What is epoxy?